-At our annual meeting of shareholders held in 2023, approximately 86% of the votes cast were in favor of our executive compensation program.
+At our annual meeting of shareholders held in 2024, approximately 90% of the votes cast were in favor of our executive compensation program.
 The Compensation Committee evaluated this most recent say-on-pay result in evaluating our executive compensation program.
 The Compensation Committee also assessed the interaction of our compensation programs with our business objectives, reviewed peer data and received input from Exequity LLP (Exequity), the Compensation Committee's independent compensation consultant, as well as from a number of our shareholders.
-Based upon this assessment, our executive compensation program remained consistent in structure in 2023.
+Based upon this assessment, the Compensation Committee made updates to our executive compensation program for 2024 as described below.